 - 9. Start the pump.
 Open the pump control valve slowly.
 Operate until all air pockets have been worked from the system. - 10.
 Adjust the pump control valve so the pump cannot produce faster than the safe yield of the well. - 11.
 If a precharge type pressure tank is used, see Agrifacts 716(C31) Pressure Tanks for precharging the pressure tank.

-For more information, contact Alberta Agriculture and Rural Development:
+For further information, contact Alberta Agriculture and Rural Development:

-Alberta Ag-Info Centre
+Alberta Ag-Info Centre toll-free at 310-FARM (3276) or

-Call toll-free: 310-FARM (3276)